Miller returns 12 letterwinners and adds a 12-member recruiting class for the 2013 season.

-"We are excited to have Greg Miller join the University of Pittsburgh as the head women's soccer coach.
+"We are excited to have Greg Miller here at the University of Pittsburgh as our head women's soccer coach.
 He has a long track record of success as a coach, including the consistent excellence established during his tenure at Ohio State," said Pederson.
-"Greg's experience in winning the Big Ten, regular appearances in the NCAA Tournament and a Final Four appearance last season give him a unique set of qualifications.
+"Greg's experience in winning the Big Ten, regular appearances in the NCAA Tournament and a Final Four appearance in 2011 give him a unique set of qualifications.
 Not only has he proven his ability to recruit and coach the finest players in the country, but he will lead us into the ACC, the top soccer conference in the country.
-We are thrilled to welcome Greg and his family to Pittsburgh".
+We are thrilled to have Greg and his family in Pittsburgh."

 In total, Miller has coached five consensus All-Americans, four freshman All-America honorees and 12 All-Big Ten First Team selections.
 Miller has helped to mentor 75 student-athletes to academic All-Big Ten accolades and eight NSCAA/adidas Scholar All-Americans.

 With Miller on the coaching staff, the Buckeyes posted 10 or more wins on eight occasions and set the school record with 19 victories in 2004.
 OSU also set numerous records that season, including most goals (62), assists (63), shutouts (13) and goals-against average (0.67) and an appearance in the national quarterfinals.

 Ohio State, under Miller's defensive guidance, had consistently been a difficult team for opponents' to score on.
 He had helped direct the Buckeyes to their top four seasons for fewest goals allowed (17 in 2003, 18 in 2004, 13 in 2009 and 15 in 2010).